MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-group-mapping.md

 ## Best practices
 Device categories are supported on devices running Android, iOS/iPadOS, or Windows.
 People with Windows devices must use the Company Portal website to select their category.
 Regardless of platform, any device user can sign in to portal.manage.microsoft.com at anytime and go to **My devices** to select a category.

-If a device is already enrolled before you configure categories, the user will receive a notification about the device on the Company Portal website informing them to select a category the next time they access the Company Portal app on iOS/iPadOS or Android.
+If an iOS/iPadOS or Android device is already enrolled before you configure categories, the user will receive a notification about the device on the Company Portal website.
+The notification informs them that they need to select a category the next time they're in the Company Portal app.

-You can edit a device category in the Azure portal, but you must manually update any Azure AD security groups that reference this category.

-If you delete a category, devices assigned to it display the category name **Unassigned**.